SolarArbiter/SolarArbiter.github.io/data_model.md

     Plant X or Aggregate Y.

-Additional parameters, such as model configuration parameters, may be specified under the “extra parameters” key.
+Additional parameters, such as model configuration parameters, may be specified under the "extra parameters" key.

 Each Forecast has data associated with it.
-The format of this data is found in the Data Format section below
+The format of this data is found in the [Data Formats](#data-formats) section below.

 #### Probabilistic forecasts
 {: .anchor}